Erix4/gentle/README.md

 ## The tools

-The website is built using React, create-react-app, Typescript, and react-custom-scrollbars.
+The website is built using React, create-react-app, Typescript, react-custom-scrollbars, Marked, and DOMPurify.